TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 description: "Learn to deploy and run a Tyk deployment in minutes on Kubernetes"
 ---

-The [tyk-k8s-demo](https://github.com/TykTechnologies/tyk-k8s-demo) repository allows you to stand up an entire Tyk Stack with all its dependencies as well as other tools that can integrate with Tyk.
+The [tyk-k8s-demo](https://github.com/TykTechnologies/tyk-k8s-demo) repository allows you to start up an entire Tyk Stack with all its dependencies as well as other tools that can integrate with Tyk.
 The repository will spin up everything in Kubernetes using `helm` and bash magic to get you started.